VDVde/OJP/README.md

 * PR should always be created with feature/<id> as a branch.

 ### Wiki
-OJP uses the [wiki](https://github.com/VDVde/OJP/wiki) on github for some resources and examples.
+OJP uses the [wiki](https://github.com/VDVde/OJP/wiki) on GitHub for some resources and examples.

 ### White papers
 The [white papers](https://github.com/VDVde/OJP/wiki/Whitepapers-on-OJP) are published in the wiki as well.